 - A. Drawings and Specifications are based on products manufactured by Scranton Products Inc., 801 East Corey Street, Scranton, PA 18505.
 Tel.
 (800) 445-5148. - B. Equivalent products by the following manufacturers are acceptable: - 1.
 Bradley Corp / Mills Partitions, Menomonee Falls, WI.
 Tel (414) 354-0100. - 2.
 General Partitions Mfg.
 Corp., Erie, PA.
 (814) 833-1154. - 3.
 Knickerbocker Partition Corp, Freeport, NY.
 Tel.
-(516) 546-0550. - C. Alternate Manufacturers: Products produced by other manufacturers that fully meet or exceed the specified requirements may be considered under provisions of Section 01 25 00 Substitution Procedures and Section 01 60 00 Product Requirements.
+(516) 546-0550. - C. Substitutions that fully meet or exceed the specified requirements may be considered under provisions of Section 01 25 00 - Substitution Procedures and Section 01 60 00 -Product Requirements.

 - A. General: Provide materials that have been selected for surface flatness and smoothness.
 Exposed surfaces that exhibit pitting, seam marks, roller marks, stains, discoloration, telegraphing of core material, or other imperfections on finished units are not acceptable. - B. Doors, partitions, pilasters and urinal screens shall be fabricated from High Density Polyethylene (HDPE) material manufactured under high pressure forming a single component section which is waterproof, non- absorbent and has a self-lubricating surface that resists marring with pens, pencils or other writing utensils.
 All to arrive at job site with special protective plastic covering. - C. Characteristics: Dual component compression molded High Density Polyethylene (HDPE) of solid virgin resin materials in colors that extend throughout the surface; doors, partitions and pilaster shall have (HDPE) as the core material). - 1.
 Doors, partitions, pilasters and urinal screens shall be a minimum of 1 inch thick and all edges machined to a radius of 0.250 inch and all exposed surfaces to be free of saw marks. - 2.
 Doors and dividing panels shall be 55 inches high and mounted 14 inches above the finish floor. - 3.
-Pilasters shall be 82 inches high and fastened into a 3-inch high stainless steel pilaster shoe with a stainless steel, torx head sex bolt.
+Pilasters shall be 82 inches high and fastened into a 3-inch high stainless steel pilaster shoe with a stainless steel, torx head sex bolt. - 4.
+Finish shall be similar and equal to standard color chart selections from Scranton Products.
+Color of doors and pilasters to be selected by the Project Engineer / MDOT Architect from Manufacturer's Classic, Mosaic or Designer color collections with orange peel texture. - 5.
+Aluminum (heat sinc) edging strips to be fastened to the bottom edge of all doors and panels using vandal proof stainless steel fasteners.